andersonopt/website/content/why-anderson.md

 ### Output You Can Understand

-Save time and increase your project analysis and development return on investment.
+Get rid of confusing spreadsheets mass data downloads.
+Our software allows you to choose the most important metrics and display them tables and charts that any audience can understand.

  {{< /column >}}

 {{< column >}}
 {{< icon "bar-chart.svg" "star icon" "bluecircle" >}}

-### Everyone's On The Same Page
+### Stay On The Same Page

-Attain scalable computing power to generate results in minutes rather than hours with other solutions.
+Our cloud infrastructure keeps your team's work in one place and updates across all users in real time.
+No more digging through shared drives and email attachments, and no more hours of lost work because someone forgot to save.

 {{< /column >}}

 {{< /block >}}